IEOR140-T5/Project2-PC/README.md

-Project2 Milestone 4
+Project 2 Milestone 5
 ===========
 1. Introduction:

 In actual warehouses and factories, Robots similiar to ours are nearly autonomous.
 They receive instructions about where to go and what to do from a computer with a human supervising the actions.
 In this Milestone, we are going to use Bluetooth to communicate between the NXT Brick and PC.

 1.1.
 Name of the assignment, due date: